brushed metal background

 Track 1: Partner

-Applicants to the Partner track should focus on strategies to build or improve partnerships that connect rural or remote communities to government funding, technical assistance, or a support ecosystem to help implement clean energy demonstration projects.
-Prize submissions could include plans for securing resources to support early-stage projects, aggregating energy demonstration projects to make workforce or equipment acquisition more efficient, creating opportunities for communities to collaborate, or forming project teams.
+The Partner track focused on strategies to build or improve partnerships that connect rural or remote communities to government funding, technical assistance, or a support ecosystem to help implement clean energy demonstration projects.

 Track 2: Finance